Analytic Continuation of Quantum Monte Carlo Data: Optimal Stochastic Regularization Approach: Abstract

 \section{Abstract}

-A new algorithm for analytic continuation of quantum Monte Carlo (QMC) data from the Matsubara domain to real frequencies is proposed.
-Unlike the widely used maximum-entropy (MaxEnt) procedure, our method is linear with respect to the input data and can therefore be applied to off-diagonal components of Green's function, or to the self-energy function.
-The latter possibility is used to analyse QMC result for the half-filled Hubbard model on the Bethe lattice.
-Our method resolves the shoulders near the Hubbard band onsets, whereas the MaxEnt estimation does not.
+A new algorithm for analytic continuation of noisy quantum Monte Carlo (QMC) data from the Matsubara domain to real frequencies is proposed.
+Unlike the widely used maximum-entropy (MaxEnt) procedure, our method is linear with respect to input data and can therefore be applied to off-diagonal components of a thermal Green's function, or to a self-energy function.
+The latter possibility is used to analyze QMC results for the half-filled single-band Hubbard model on a Bethe lattice at a low temperature.
+Our method qualitatively resolves peaks near the inner edges of the Hubbard bands in the vicinity of a Mott transition, whereas a MaxEnt procedure does not.
+An existence of such structures has been clearly established before in a high-precision D-DMRG calculation by Karski \textit{et al}.
+We also analyze a stability of the new method subject to changes of adjustable parameters.